WordPress & WooCommerce Localization

 Create a translation project

 From the Translation Dashboard tab, choose the items you would like to send for translation and create your custom order.
-Proceed selecting the items to create your custom order.
+Make sure to select the option I want to choose which content to translate instead of Automatically translate my entire site.

 For WooCommerce sites, please check our guide on “How to Translate WooCommerce Sites with Commit Global and WPML” here.